- Home

 Causes of Fluid Retention and Tissue Swelling Due to Collection of Lymph in Dogs

-If your dog has swelling, make an appointment with your veterinarian.
-The veterinarian will ask questions about his signs and any underlying conditions.
-The medical professional will do a complete examination and then recommend a urinalysis and blood tests.
+To reach a diagnosis, the veterinarian will ask questions about the symptoms your dog is displaying and any underlying conditions your pet may have.
+The vet will then conduct a complete examination and recommend a urinalysis and blood tests.

-The veterinarian may gently press on the swollen area to see how it responds to this; he will be looking for “spongy” feeling tissue and he will be looking for the area which is pressed to keep an indention for a short time before returning to normal.
+The veterinarian may gently press on the swollen area to see how it responds to this; he or she will be looking for ‘spongy’ feeling tissue and looking for the area which is pressed to keep an indention for a short time before returning to normal.

 Compression